 Using data and research from the HCD AFFH Data and Mapping Tool 2.0 Table 4-16 presents the housing unit capacity and existing conditions as they relate to indicators of fair housing analyzed in this assessment for each census tract in the City.
 For more information about the indicators, refer to the local assessment discussed previously in this chapter (see Sections 4.4, 4.5, and 4.6).
 The census tracts and sites inventory are mapped and shown in Figure 4-45.
 As previously described, access to opportunity is well-distributed within Clovis, with no areas of moderate or low resource identified within City limits (see Figure 4-19 TCAC Composite).
 Because Clovis as a whole is fairly affluent relative to the region, expanding the supply of affordable housing anywhere within the City will expand access to opportunity and housing mobility for lower-income residents.
-However, socioeconomic indicators analyzed in this assessment reflect that residents of older neighborhoods in Central and southwest Clovis are more likely to experience fair housing issues such as housing cost burden.
-Residents in these neighborhoods are also more likely to be non-White with relatively lower median household incomes than residents in neighborhoods in the northern and eastern areas of the City that are designated as RCAAs (see Figure 4-17).
+However, socioeconomic indicators analyzed in this assessment reflect that residents of older neighborhoods in Central and southwest Clovis are more likely to be non-White with relatively lower median household incomes than residents in neighborhoods in the northern and eastern areas of the City that are designated as RCAAs (see Figure 4-17).
 As shown in Figure 4-41, residents in Central and southwest Clovis are more likely to be renters compared to areas to the north and east where households are predominantly owner-occupied.
 Census tracts in older neighborhoods also rank lower on the TCAC Opportunity Index for indicators of economic and educational opportunity.